Sign up /ᐠ - ˕ -マ 抹茶ベアクラブ

 For a standard matcha latte, we recommend about 4-5 grams (≈ 2 teaspoons) for a 12–16 oz cup, and 2 grams (1 teaspoon) for usucha, matcha prepared straight with 2–3 oz water.

-Tip: the bigger the cup, the more matcha you’ll need to keep the flavor and color strong, otherwise your latte will taste like milk pretending to be matcha.
-Keeping a good ratio ensures your matcha stays vibrant, flavorful, and balanced in every sip.
+Tip: the bigger the cup, the more matcha you’ll need to keep the flavor and color strong, otherwise your matcha latte will taste like milk pretending to be matcha.
+Keeping a balanced ratio ensures your matcha stays vibrant and flavorful in every sip.

 -

 Ever notice how the second a matcha latte is in someone’s hand, they turn into a part-time bartender?
 It’s the unspoken rule of matcha.
-Matcha sinks as it sits, and a good shake keeps the matcha flowing through every sip.
+Finely ground matcha settles to the bottom over time, and a good shake keeps it evenly balanced for that perfect, consistent sip.

 Still curious?

-Send your matcha questions our way at hi@matchabearclub.com and we’ll get back to you faster than you can whisk up your next latte.
-We promise we don’t bite, unless it’s into a matcha cookie.
+Send your matcha questions our way at hi@matchabearclub.com and we’ll get back to you before your next latte.